 18. 'The Babadook'

-After the violent death of her husband, a single mother must deal with her out-of control son and his delusions that a storybook monster (The Babadook) is real—which, spoiler-alert, kind of is.
+After the violent death of her husband, a single mother must deal with her out-of control son and his delusions that a storybook monster (The Babadook) is real—which, spoiler-alert,

 17. 'The Witch'